david-berruezo/javascript-tutorials/objects/README.md

 ## Overview

-In this lesson, we'll introduce, define, and work with objects.
+We'll introduce, define, and work with objects.

-## Introduction

 ## Introduction